 Depending on your circumstances you could consider the possibility of becoming a homeowner through Shared Ownership if you want to move home.
-Newlon and a wide range of other housing associations provide homes for low cost homeownership designed to help people on lower to middle incomes take a first step on the property ladder.
-You can find out more about Shared Ownership at www.newlonliving.co.uk.
+Newlon provides affordable homes across north and east London, designed to help people on lower to middle incomes take a first step on the property ladder

-You can also find Shared Ownership homes which are available in London via the Homes for Londoners search tool.
+If we don’t have a property you like, then you can look for other Shared Ownership homes via the Homes for Londoners search tool.

 We carry out a very small number of transfers each year, moving residents from one Newlon property to another.
 However, due to the high demand for transfers and the very low numbers of properties available for people to transfer to, we can only consider transfers in exceptional circumstances.